-This indicator is applicable to interdunal swales along the Atlantic Ocean.
-The organic carbon content of this indicator is slightly less than that required for "mucky."
-An undisturbed sample must be observed (see figure below).
-Many moderately wet soils have a ratio of about 50 percent of soil particles covered or coated with organic matter to about 50 percent uncoated or uncovered soil particles, giving the soil a salt-and-pepper appearance.
-Where the percent coverage by organic matter is less than 70 percent, the Dark Surface indicator is not present.
+User Notes: An undisturbed sample must be observed (fig. 25).
+Many wet soils have a ratio of about 50 percent soil particles that are masked with organic matter and about 50 percent unmasked soil particles, giving the soils a salt-and-pepper appearance.
+Where the coverage is less than 70 percent, the Dark Surface indicator does not occur.